Reviews|March 1, 2026|Francis

 MyFitnessPal is the default answer when someone asks "what app should I use to track calories?" and for good reason.
 Its food database is massive.
 Barcode scanning works on almost everything.
 And after years of iteration, the logging experience is about as painless as manual calorie tracking gets.

 In 2026, they have leaned into Premium+ with AI meal scanning (photo logging), custom meal plans, and grocery list syncing.
-The free tier is still usable but increasingly limited.
-The Premium+ plan runs $99.99/year ($8.34/month), and regular Premium is $79.99/year.
+The free version is still usable but increasingly limited.
+The Premium+ plan runs $29.99/month ($29.99/month), and regular Premium is $29.99/month.

 My issue with MFP has always been the same: it is a great logging tool but a terrible accountability tool.
 You can track perfectly for three days and then just stop opening the app.
 Nobody notices.
 Nobody cares.